-Whilst in “Origami Extinction”, the artist focused on a purely aesthetic aspect to create a potent effect on the audience, in “Origami Renaissance” (2022- ), she decided to take it a step further in exploring the materiality behind the artwork and symbolism.
-Thus, she decided to invite the only element more destructive than humans: fire, so as to represent the magnitude and speed of our destruction of animal species.
+Whilst in “Origami Extinction”, the artist focused on aesthetics to create a potent effect on the audience, in “Origami Renaissance”, she decided to take it a step further in exploring the materiality behind the artwork and its symbolism.
+Thus, she decided to invite fire, the only element more destructive than humans, to represent the magnitude and speed of our destruction of animal species.

 Through destruction, the artist captured the makings of fire, the transformative aspect of its nature and the ever-changing shapes taken by the burnt materials.
 Taking multiple or single photographs of these rapidly vanishing moments, the artist bears witness to the power of destruction and the beauty that can emerge of what enabled the human race to become the first race – an interesting, ironic combination of two living organisms with a great capacity of annihilation.